-- Refer to the 'Elements of Best Practice' handout in your workbook - Compare these elements with what you've just discussed in the partnership activity
+- Refer to the 'Elements of Best Practice' handout in your workbook - Compare these elements with what you've just discussed in the partnership activity - How do you plan to build and maintain these elements of practice?

 - Communication is key to ensuring families have the option to work with schools in any capacity. - The more two-way communication there is, the more families are enabled to be involved or participate in their child's education. - Partnerships rely on both parties, home and school, being active in the decision-making process. - Where there is little or no communication, families cannot work in partnership and may feel manipulated or tokenised. - This is similar for student teacher partnerships too.